riteshmehrotra/coaching-journal/docs/software-craftsmanship/not-tech-debt.md

 has_toc: true
 ---

-# Not Tech Debt.. that's irresponsible software development
+# Postponing quality is not Techincal debt. its's irresponsible software development

 *"We know we have technical debt.
-We have quality related issues in our backlog and will pick as soon as we have some bandwidth"*
+We have added quality related items in our backlog and will pick as soon as we have some bandwidth"*

-I have been told this numerous times.
+I have heard this numerous times.
+Be it the lack of automated unit tests, legacy code slowing down development or inability to continuously integrate and deliver.

 ## Some popular reasons, and why they don't make sense